Dewalt-arch/pimpmykali/README.md

 Menu Option B
 - BlindPentesters The_Essentials tools and utilities collection
   - Install all of BlindPentesters favorite tools and utilities to /opt (aprox 8GB)
-  - For a full list of the_essentials.sh script and its inner workings
+  - Click the link below for a full list of the_essentials.sh script and its inner workings
   - https://github.com/blindpentester/the-essentials

 Menu Option D - Downgrade metasploit-framework from 6 to 5